liteflow-labs/liteflow-js/docs/pages/tools/sdk-react/useCreateNFT.md

           ], // Array of traits associated to the NFT
           media: {
             content: azukiImage, // content file uploaded by the user
-            preview: azukiImagePreview, // preview in the case of private or animation content uploaded by user
+            preview: azukiImagePreview, // preview in the case of animation content
             isAnimation: false, // set to true if content file is a video.
 Require to set preview },
         },